mbrsagor/mbrsagor/README.md

 ## About myself!
 ### Hi there 👋
-> This is Bozlur Rosid Sagor from Dhaka-Bangladesh.
-I've completed my diploma from Sirajganj Ideal textile engineering & institute in the textile subject but my career is going to software development(engineering) field.
-I'm a professional software engineer with more than 2 years solid experiences in software development.
+> This is Bozlur Rosid Sagor from Dhaka-Bangladesh I'm a full-stack software engineer.
+I've completed my diploma from Sirajganj Ideal textile engineering & institute in the textile subject but right now my career is going to software development(engineering) field.

 - 🔭 Experience frontend development life cycle.
 - 🌱 Experience backendend development life cycle.